RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

         6. What is the dataset pre-processing mechanism, including sampling.
         7. What are the characteristics associated with the dataset.
 This includes how many instances make up the dataset, what do the instances represent, what are the types of instances, do the instances have associated labels or targets, what are the errors, noises, redundancies in the dataset, is there any information missing from instances, are relationships between instances explicit.
         8. What are the hard and soft laws that the dataset conforms with.
-        9. If dataset is 3rd party
-            1. Who created the dataset and what is their contact information.
-            2. What funding was associated with the dataset.
+        9. What funding was associated with the dataset.
-            3. What license was associated with the dataset.
+        10. What license was associated with the dataset.
+        11. If dataset is 3rd party: Who created the dataset and what is their contact information.
 2. Produce Specification: ML Model Specification
     1. Input:
         1. System Purpose Specification _(vdp_I_sp)_